wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 For a detailed description, see the [Verifier Function](/en/ride/functions/verifier-function) article.

-In the example below the verifier fuction allows [transfer transactions](/en/blockchain/transaction-type/transfer-transaction) and denies other types of transactions.
+In the example below the verifier fuction allows [transfer transactions](/en/blockchain/transaction-type/transfer-transaction) and denies orders and other types of transactions.
 The [match](/en/ride/operators/match-case) operator is used to specify verification rules depending on the type of transaction (or order).

 ```ride
 @Verifier(tx)